Carlyle sells once-bankrupt U.S. auto parts supplier

-(Reuters) - Private equity firm Carlyle Group LP (CG.O) completed on Wednesday the sale of Metaldyne LLC for about $820 million to another buyout firm, its second divestment of a U.S. auto part supplier it picked up from bankruptcy in as many years.
+Dec 19 (Reuters) - Private equity firm Carlyle Group LP completed on Wednesday the sale of Metaldyne LLC for about $820 million to another buyout firm, its second divestment of a U.S. auto part supplier it picked up from bankruptcy in as many years.

 Reuters reported in September that American Securities LLC was in the lead to buy Plymouth, Michigan-based Metaldyne for over $800 million from Carlyle.
 The two private equity firms announced the completion of the deal on Wednesday.